yaochenzhu/Deep-Deconf/README.md

  >Yaochen Zhu, Jing Yi, Jiayi Xie and Zhenzhong Chen,
  >ArXiv Preprints 2022. [[pdf]](https://arxiv.org/abs/2201.02088)

-Note: To better understand Rubin and Pearl's causal framework discussed in this paper, check out our [new repo](https://github.com/yaochenzhu/awesome-books-for-causality) that summarizes relevant books of and disputes between the two most prominent schools of causal inference.
+**Note!** To better understand Rubin and Pearl's causal framework discussed in this paper, check out our [new repo](https://github.com/yaochenzhu/awesome-books-for-causality) that summarizes relevant books of and disputes between the two most prominent schools of causal inference.
 Moreover, Prof. Ruocheng Guo's [repo](https://github.com/rguo12/awesome-causality-algorithms) includes a thorough archive of various causal inference algorithms, with a sub-section devoted especially for recommender systems.

 ## Environment